bluedrool/Qidi-Q2-tuning-tweaks-and-mods/docs/processes.md

 - lightdm - Display manager (I don't think this is needed for Klipper display)

-- packagekitd - Package manager (I think this is only neede for desktop GUI update manager?)

 - xl2tpd - XL2TP Daemon (VPN services, might be used by Qidi Link?

 - triggerhappy - "a lightweight hotkey daemon", I don't think this is needed since the printer has no buttons